This post has been updated with new links and fresh content.

 There are two major problems with hourly PPC agency pricing.

 And yes, they may be a bit cynical.
 But when it comes to your budget and the growth of your business, who can blame you for using a little scrutiny in your decision making?

 The first is the classic quality over quantity debate.

 The sad fact of the matter is that more hours doesn’t necessarily mean better work or improved results.
 As the great Vince Lombardi once said:

 “Practice doesn’t make perfect.
 Only ‘perfect practice’ makes perfect.”

-Depending on how wide the scope of your PPC agency’s responsibilities, their hours can get spread thin pretty quickly.
-Especially if you’re dealing with a PPC and CRO agency who is designing and optimizing landing pages, a lot of hours can go into the design without even touching your account.
+Depending on the scope of your PPC agency’s responsibilities, their hours can get spread thin pretty quickly.
+Especially if you’re dealing with a PPC and CRO agency that is designing and optimizing landing pages, a lot of hours can go into the design without even touching your account.

-The second major con for hourly pricing models is that it discourages speedy optimization.
-It simply makes more sense for an agency to take their time on routine projects if they’re getting paid by the hour to do so.
+The second major downside of hourly pricing models is that they discourage speedy optimization.
+It makes more sense for an agency to take their time on routine projects if they’re getting paid by the hour to do so.

-Depending on the scope of help you need with your PPC accounts, hourly pricing is a short-term solution that may or may not be right for you.
+Depending on the scope of your PPC accounts, hourly pricing is a short-term solution that may or may not be right for you.

 Another one of the most popular PPC agency pricing models is to charge based on a percentage of ad spend.
-There’s a bit of a range in terms of what percentage agencies charge.
+Most agencies fall within a standard percentage range in this model.